Who? All Elliott School communication majors are required to have a personal laptop computer.

 Where?
 Students should bring their laptops to all ESC classes.
 Enhanced wireless access and additional power availability will be added to the building over time.
 If your laptop needs a charge, we recommend spending some time in our reading room on the second floor where there is ample power and good WiFi coverage available.

 When?
-This requirement begins in the Fall of 2014.
-If you are registered in a 300-level or higher Comm class and are a declared Comm major, you should have a laptop by fall.
+If you are registered in a 300-level or higher Comm class and are a declared Comm major, you should have a laptop.

 Why?
 This requirement reflects the nature of communication work in the 21st century.
 Communication industry employees are not simply 9-5 workers chained to their desks.
 They are self-contained communicators who can take their work with them, can work in small groups and can present their work product to others at any moment.